 University affiliated research centers are independent, not-for-profit organizations that conduct essential research, development, and systems engineering to support national security needs.
 The centers serve strategic national priorities, free from conflicts of interest or competition with commercial industry.
 Collaboration with leading research universities allows these organizations to provide the U.S. government with access to our nation’s most highly skilled scientists, engineers, and analysts to tackle vital national security and scientific challenges.

 Founded in 1942 to aid a country at war, we provide solutions to national security and scientific challenges with systems engineering and integration, research and development, and analysis.
-Throughout our seven decades of service, we have focused on practical applications of our research in a wide range of scientific and technological fields; today, our four main sponsored areas of work include air and missile defense, asymmetric operations, force projection, and space science.
+Throughout our eight decades of service, we have focused on practical applications of our research in a wide range of scientific and technological fields; today, our four main sponsored areas of work include air and missile defense, asymmetric operations, force projection, and space science.
 Additionally, we continue to honor our enduring commitment to work with and inspire future generations of scientists, engineers, and researchers.

 8,000 (80% technical professional)